edwin-jones/pychip8/README.md

 ## Running the emulator

-You can run the emulator from it's install folder like so:
+You can run the emulator from its install folder like so:

 ```
 python -O -m pychip8